-Teaching the phonemes is essential in order to help students develop orthographic mapping.
-Following up with my last post about this, this next post includes a strategy you can use to explicitly teach the phonemes.
+Teaching phonemes is essential in order to help students develop orthographic mapping skills.
+This post includes a teaching tool that you can use to explicitly teach the phonemes.
 Introducing… the sound wall!

-I recently saw Dr. Mary Dahlgren, the president of Tools 4 Reading, present at the Plain Talk for Literacy and Learning Conference in New Orleans.
+I had the pleasure of seeing Dr. Mary Dahlgren, the president of Tools 4 Reading, present at the Plain Talk for Literacy and Learning Conference in New Orleans.
 She argues that word walls should be replaced by sound walls.